 Watch any walk-through at a dog agility trial, and you'll see some competitors with those white earbuds stuck in their ears.
 While a few competitors are listening to music in order to drown out any negative comments being made during the walk-through, other competitors are listening to music because they understand the power of music on the human brain.
 These competitors are getting a leg up by using music to push their mental game to a higher level.

 Studies have scientifically proven music affects our brains.
 When music is played, the human brain "lights up," and there is an increase in brain function, according to these studies.
 This knowledge can help the dog agility competitor further her agility game simply by adding music into her pre-run ritual.

 Dog agility is heavily influenced by the handler's ability to control the mental side of the sport.
 Negative thoughts and feelings, inability to focus, and even lack of motivation directly affect a team's ability to perform well.
 Paying special attention to mental control can increase a team's success.

 So, if music is known to influence the brain and mental control is an important aspect of the sport, agility competitors should probably be paying closer attention to what they have on their agility playlist.
 If they don't have an agility playlist, they may want to consider creating one.

 Just Imagining Music Appears to Affect the Brain

 Studies show that the brain appears to use much of the same areas when imagining music as when listening to it.
-When imagining music, it appears the frontal lobe - the part of the brain that coordinates higher mental functions and working memory - is creating the imagined music.
-(See video clip of "Nova's" "Musical Minds" episode to the upper right.)
+When imagining music, it appears the frontal lobe—the part of the brain that coordinates higher mental functions and working memory—is creating the imagined music.
+(See video clip of Nova's "Musical Minds" episode above.)